svikashk/docs/guide/project-management.md

         </div>
 </div>

-Once you've created a project, you can create multiple Features within your project.
+Once you've created a squad, you can create multiple Features within your squad.
 A Feature is a collection of actionable items - user stories, tasks, subtasks, bugs, and enhancements - that can be tracked and executed.

 If you're aware of agile methodology and its terminologies, think of a Feature as an Epic.

 ![Track Feature Progress in Zepel](/guide/assets/uploads/zepel-features.png "Feature Progress")
 <div class="caption">
-<small>All features in Engineering project viewed in a Kanban to prioritize, view progress, and see the roadmap.</small>
+<small>All features in Engineering squad viewed in a Kanban to prioritize, view progress, and see the roadmap.</small>
 </div>
 <br>